- What we do

 In David’s spare time he is an avid football fan, being a season ticket holder at Anfield and Northern Ireland, and is currently working towards a pilot’s licence.

-He previously worked as a manager and partner in a defendant-focused practice and currently manages a team handling complex liability disputes.
-Most of work he covers involves claims from victims of road traffic accidents consisting of drivers, passengers, pedestrians, cyclists and motorcyclists.
+He previously worked as a manager and partner in a defendant-focused practice specialising in organised fraud and group actions and currently manages a team handling complex liability and causation disputes.
+Most of the work he covers involves claims from victims of road traffic accidents consisting of drivers, passengers, pedestrians, cyclists and motorcyclists.

 In his spare time, he enjoys spending time with family and friends, travelling and sports.